Careers as Change Agent: What Can You Do With a Master’s in Social Work?

 — Matthea Marquart, Assistant Dean of Online Education

 As you explore your master’s in social work degree options, look for a school that commits to a critical examination of race, power, privilege, and oppression.
-The more you prioritize these issues during your education, the more prepared you’ll be to address them in the field.
+The more you prioritize these issues during your education, the more prepared you’ll be to address them in the future.
 With the right education, being a social worker who supports true equity and change will become second nature.

 About the Master of Science in Social Work Online Campus Program at Columbia University

 At its core, social work is about justice.
 With an emphasis on advocacy, human rights, and real-world impact, the Columbia University Master of Science in Social Work Online Campus program can help you become a mindful, self-aware practitioner who is empowered and equipped to create meaningful change on behalf of their communities.
 Our program prepares you to embody the nine core competencies set by the Council on Social Work Education (CSWE) and is grounded in our PROP framework, examining power, race, oppression, and privilege in the world and the ways they affect us all.
 Our expert faculty and comprehensive curriculum grant you the exact same top-tier education as our Residential Campus program, which stands as one of the first and highest-regarded MSW programs in the world.
-With six pathway options, four method specializations, seven fields of practice, and hundreds of field placement sites across the United States, our MS in Social Work Online Campus lets you align your education with your individual professional goals.
+With six pathway options, four method specializations, seven fields of practice, and hundreds of practicum placement sites across the United States, our MS in Social Work Online Campus lets you align your education with your individual professional goals.